 - Cowboy Bebop: Ed, being the youngest and most playful plays Kid Appeal Character to Spike Spiegel's Hero, Jet Black's Lancer.

-- Seira, the Token Mini Moe of Mermaid Melody Pichi Pichi Pitch, pumps up the kid appeal and has a whole season revolving around her...
+- Seira, the Token Mini-Moe of Mermaid Melody Pichi Pichi Pitch, pumps up the kid appeal and has a whole season revolving around her.

-- ...though not as much as Sailor Chibimoon of Sailor Moon, who became a one-girl Spotlight-Stealing Squad in season four after two seasons with her hanging around the older girls and playing with sparkly wands to match her mom's.
+- Sailor Chibimoon of Sailor Moon does this, and became a one-girl Spotlight-Stealing Squad in season four after two seasons with her hanging around the older girls and playing with sparkly wands to match her mom's.
 Sailor Mercury came close, so she's a type 4.

 - Hwang Bu-ling/Mew Pudding of Tokyo Mew Mew fits here: eight years old, wears bright yellow, equal member of the team, and dove right into danger even before she or anyone knew she had any powers.
 Even her Verbal Tic (nano da!) screams cute exuberance.

-- Naruto is a rare occasion where the Kid Appeal Character is the main character.
+- Naruto is a rare occasion where the Kid-Appeal Character is the main character.
 Brightly colored, often obnoxious and alternatively very weak and ridiculously strong, and to top it all off, his leader wears a mask over◊ the lower part of his face◊.
 This is even Lampshaded in the story itself, as a few characters make the snarky observation that Naruto is the kind of person who would never be the main character in some story.